shiling/testing-zero-to-hero/README.md

 ### Exercise 3.3: Visual Testing

-## Chapter 4: Integrating with CI / CD
+## Chapter 4: Integrating with CI / CD, and practicing TDD

 ### Deploying to Netlify (Staging)